Deminarcis/Commandant/README.md

 ## Commandant

-It's not Commando-vm but it might be close..... one day

 ---

 ~~Consider this initial upload alpha quality.
 It works eventually but needs some more work to be complete~~

 This tool is insipred by Commando VM.
-But acts more as a companion to an existing windows install rather than a full install by itself
+But acts more as a companion to an existing OS install rather than a full install by itself

 #### Why make this?

-Because Flare and Commando have failed to install so many times that i'm not sure whether I'm stupid or they are actually broken.
-Also this has allowed me to get acclimated with learning Powershell (My daily driver is Linux)
+Boredom mostly.
+As a hacker who uses multiple OS' I wanted something simple that would meet my needs, but also be flexible and available

 ---

 ### System Requirements

-- Windows 11 22H2 Pro or something that can install WLS2 GA from the MS store
+- Windows 11 22H2 Pro (or something that can install WLS2 GA from the MS store) Or macOS 13 (tested on an intel Mac)

 - Administrator access

-- Powershell - The one included in Windows will do fine, this script will install the latest one for you
+- Powershell or zsh

 - Preferably 8GB+ of RAM (tested with 8GB, 4GB should do according to taskmanager), but best not to thin provision your host.

 - HDD/SSD space will be determined by how much you install, I havent tested but i'd expect 10-15GB to be enough to get started

-- A MS Account that signs into the MS Store (having the account sign into apps but not the system works just fine)

-- You need to install [App Installer](https://apps.microsoft.com/store/detail/app-installer/9NBLGGH4NNS1?hl=en-au&gl=au&rtc=1) from MS Store before running this script
+- A MS Account that signs into the MS Store if you are on Windows (having the account sign into apps but not the system works just fine).
+You need to install [App Installer](https://apps.microsoft.com/store/detail/app-installer/9NBLGGH4NNS1?hl=en-au&gl=au&rtc=1) from MS Store before running this script

 #### Notes: